ymoussaba/TesterUrl/README.md

 ## Running Your Application

 ```
-grunt nodemon
+grunt
 ```

 ## Issues

-If you encounter any problem or have feedback, enter an Issue.
+If you encounter any problem or have feedback (positive or negative), enter an Issue.

 ## Attribution
 * [MeanJS](http://meanjs.org/) and everything it uses